krobelus/rate-experiments/thesis.md

 the *reason clause* for $l_i$ with respect to this propagation sequence.
 Clause $C$ is called the *unique reason clause* for literal $l$ with respect to $F$ if it is the reason clause for $l$ in some propagation sequence in
 $F$ and there is no propagation sequence in $F$ where another clause is the reason for $l$.
-The *shared UP-model* is the assignment consisting of all literals implied by unit propagation [@rebola2018two] in the formula.
+The *shared UP-model* is the assignment consisting of all literals implied by unit propagation [@DBLP:conf/sat/Rebola-PardoB18] in the formula.
+TODO

 2.1 SAT Solving
 ---------------